EpicEric/sandhole/book/src/cli.md

       <b>--allow-requested-ports</b>
           Allow user-requested ports.
 By default, ports are always random

+      <b>--disable-aliasing</b>
+          Disable all aliasing (i.e. local forwarding).
+By default, this is enabled globally

       <b>--quota-per-user</b> &lt;MAX&gt;
           How many services can be exposed for a single user at once.
           Doesn&#39;t apply to admin users.